 FibreTuff s a composite material with bone-like properties and excellent drill and screw retention.
 The material is biocompatible.
 It has passed the USP Class VI testing.

-FibreTuff models can be autoclaved and be made into a model with bone-like radiopacity, making the material suitable as phantom material
+FibreTuff models can be autoclaved and made into a model with bone-like radiopacity, making the material suitable as a phantom.Read on

 If you do not have the drawing yet but have some ideas, we can support you in making the CAD files.
+We can also modify the design, so it is better suited for 3D printing.
 Designing parts for 3D printing is different than, for example, injection moulding.